uncc-visionlab/calibrate_mocap_and_camera/README.md

     git clone https://git.antcenter.net/Pathfinder3/ros_vrpn_client.git
     git clone https://github.com/ros-perception/image_pipeline.git

+If you are using the XBOX One Kinect, and you are using opencv 3, the package `iai_kinect2` will not compile.
+You will need to compile against a different version of opencv.
+This can be accomplished by editing CMAKELists.txt in `kinect2_bridge`.
+Change:

+    find_package(OPENCV REQUIRED)
+to

+    find_package(OPENCV 2.4.8)

 ## Intrinsic Calibration
 Intrinsic calibration refers to the estimation of the parameters intrinsic to the camera that affect the imaging process, such as focal length, image center, image sensor format, distortion, and skew.